panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 * `callback` is the function containing the side-effect logic. `callback` is executed right after changes were being pushed to DOM.
 * `dependencies` is an optional array of dependencies. `useEffect()` executes `callback` only if the dependencies have changed between renderings.

-*Put your side-effect logic into the `callback` function, then use the `dependencies` argument to control when you want the side-effect to run.
-That's the sole purpose of `useEffect()`.*

 ![React useEffect() Hook: when callback is invoked](./images/react-useeffect-callback-3.svg)

 For example, in the previous code snippet you saw the `useEffect()` in action: